-Sindhura is an associate in the Energy, Infrastructure, Project and Asset Finance group of the Paris office since August 2011, specialising in project and asset finance.
+Sindhura is counsel in the Energy, Infrastructure, Project and Asset Finance group of the Paris office since August 2011, specialising in project and asset finance.

 In the White & Case group's asset finance practice, Sindhura acts for commercial banks and equity participants regarding financings involving aircraft, railway, shipping and other mobile assets.
 These financings are typically tax-enhanced structures and include European export credit agency support.
 Sindhura also has extensive asset leasing experience in which she has assisted in acquisitions and sale/leasebacks on behalf of owners and lessors.